Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 WHY IT’S A TOP PICK: The hOmeLabs portable air conditioner has enough power to cool down any size of home.

 This is where bumping up to 14,000 BTU portable air units like the hOmeLabs portable air conditioner comes in, with its ability to both cool and dehumidify a room size of up to 500 square feet at a time without even breaking a sweat.
 It’s got multiple air conditioning functions and a dehumidifier setting.
-Dehumidifying a 500 square foot space isn’t a joke; this unit is was built for cooling larger spaces.
-Plus, even though all that power may be reason enough to buy this monster on its own, it runs ultra-quiet, features wheels that make it easy to move, and can be controlled with a fully-featured included remote as an extra bonus, making this an easy choice to make.
+Dehumidifying a 500-square-foot space isn’t a joke; this unit was built for cooling larger spaces.
+Plus, even though all that power may be reason enough to buy this monster on its own, it runs ultra-quiet, features wheels that make it easy to move, and can be controlled with a fully-featured included remote as a bonus, making this an easy choice to make.
+For more control over multiple rooms, consider the best mini split too.

 Price: $514.49 | Features: 14,000 BTU, auto-drain exhaust, CFC-free refrigerant